aFarkas/lazysizes/README.md

 	/* padding-bottom is calculated and rendered in to HTML */ }

-.ratio-container img,
+.ratio-box img,
-.ratio-container iframe,
+.ratio-box iframe,
-.ratio-container video {
+.ratio-box video {
 	position: absolute;
 	top: 0;
 	left: 0;